tcione/vimfiles/README.md

 # Tales' vim config

-My humble vim configuration.

-I do intend, though, to write a better description ;)
+For the latest config, go to https://github.com/tcione/dotfiles.
+Having a different repo for vim configs was a bad idea.
+However I do want to keep to get nostalgic from time to time.